Non-Euclidean High-Order Smooth Convex Optimization

-For a function $f$ for which we can implement the oracle in \cref{eq:inexact_general_prox_oracle_properties} while satisfying $\norm{x_k-\tilde{y}_k}_p \geq \rho$, for some constant $\rho$, we can obtain faster rates.
-This is the case for instance for a function $f$ that is quasi-self concordant with respect to a $p$-norm, cf. \citep{carmon2020acceleration}.
-In such a case, we have that the Hessian of $f$ is stable in a $p$-norm ball of some radius $\rho$ and any center $x$, that is, there exists a constant $c$ such that $c^{-1} \nabla^2 f(y) \preccurlyeq \nabla^2 f(x) \preccurlyeq c \nabla^2 f(y)$, for all $y$ satisfying $\norm{x-y}_p \leq r$.
-Under this assumption $f$ can be approximated fast in such $p$-norm ball by solving some linear systems with the Hessian at the center of the ball, since by Hessian stability, if we transform the space by $x \to (\nabla^2 f(x))^{-1} x$, we obtain a smooth and strongly convex function with $\bigo{1}$ condition number.
-As an example, for the $\ell_\infty$-regression problem, \citep[Section 4.2]{carmon2020acceleration} proved that a smoothed version of the objective --whose optimization is enough for approximating the solution-- satisfies quasi-self-concordance with respect to the $\ell_\infty$-norm.
-Thus, for certain radius $\rho$, one can implement a ball optimization oracle of radius $\rho$ for any $p \in [2, \infty]$, by using a few linear system solves, while only $p=2$ was exploited in \citep{carmon2020acceleration}.
-That is to say, we can implement an oracle like \cref{eq:inexact_general_prox_oracle_properties}, for $\norm{x_k - \tilde{y}_k} = \bigomega{\rho}$.
-This results in a trade-off where a $p$-norm for greater $p$ may give a smaller initial distance versus a slower convergence rate dependence on the problem parameters.
+We also show our framework applies to structured functions for which we can inexactly implement a non-Euclidean ball optimization oracle.
+This is the case for instance for a function $f$ that is quasi-self concordant with respect to a $\p$-norm, cf. \citep{carmon2020acceleration}.
+In such a case, we have that the Hessian of $f$ is stable in a $\p$-norm ball of some radius $\rho$ and any center $x$, that is, there exists a constant $c$ such that $c^{-1} \nabla^2 f(y) \preccurlyeq \nabla^2 f(x) \preccurlyeq c \nabla^2 f(y)$, for all $y$ satisfying $\norm{x-y}_{\p} \leq \rho$.
+Under this assumption $f$ can be approximated fast in such $\p$-norm ball by solving some linear systems with the Hessian at the center of the ball, since by Hessian stability, if we transform the space by $x \to (\nabla^2 f(x))^{-1} x$, we obtain a smooth and strongly-convex function with $\bigo{1}$ condition number.
+As an example, for the $\ell_\infty$-regression problem, \citep[Section 4.2]{carmon2020acceleration} proved that a smoothed version of the objective, whose optimization is enough for approximating the solution, satisfies quasi-self-concordance with respect to the $\ell_\infty$-norm.
+Thus, for certain radius $\rho$, one can implement a ball optimization oracle of radius $\rho$ for any $\p \in [1, \infty]$, by using a few linear system solves, while only $\p=2$ was exploited in \citep{carmon2020acceleration}.
+This results in a trade-off where a $\p$-norm for greater $\p$ may give a smaller initial distance versus a slower convergence rate dependence on the problem parameters.